LUMAKRAS- sotorasib tablet, coated

 LUMAKRAS may cause serious side effects, including:

 • Liver problems.
-LUMAKRAS may cause abnormal liver blood test results.
+Abnormal liver blood tests are common with LUMAKRAS and can sometimes be severe.
 Your healthcare provider should do blood tests before starting and during treatment with LUMAKRAS to check your liver function.
-Tell your healthcare provider right away if you get any signs or symptoms of liver problems, including:
+Tell your healthcare provider right away if you develop any signs or symptoms of liver problems, including:

 • your skin or the white part of your eyes turns yellow (jaundice)